 ESLint is all about rules.
 For most of the project's lifetime, we've had over 200 rules, and that list continues to grow.
 However, we can't just accept any proposed rule because all rules need to work cohesively together.
 As such, we have some guidelines around which rules can be part of the ESLint core and which are better off as custom rules and plugins.

-Note: As of 2016, we accept only rules that are deemed extremely important for inclusion.
+Note: As of 2020, we only accept rules related to new ECMAScript features.
 We prefer that new rules be implemented in plugins.

 Core Rule Guidelines

 - Widely applicable.
 The rules we distribute need to be of importance to a large number of developers.
 Individual preferences for uncommon patterns are not supported.